The 15 Unluckiest Dumb Criminals Ever

 Incarceration?
 There’s an app for that!

 A 12-year-old boy adamantly denied having stolen an iPhone when questioned by police at his home.
 And then the iPhone rang in his closet.
-Okay, yes, he stole that.
-But as for the Blackberry he was also accused of stealing, he double-adamantly denied… *RING!!*
+OK, yes, he stole that.
+But as for the Blackberry he was also accused of stealing, he double-adamantly denied… *RING!!* We’re surprised these dumb employees didn’t get fired for what they did.

 Source: Tampa Bay Times